anydotcrypto/cyberdice/README.md

 For importing the wallet credentials, you can use a 12-word seed (USER_MNEMONIC) or a private key (PRIVATE_KEY).
 Both can be easily exported from wallets such as MetaMask, MyCrypto, etc.

-As well, we have provide a script that will generate a new wallet for you:
+As well, you can simply just run this script to generate a new wallet:

 ```
 npm run generateSeed